 Please submit this appeal form only if you are a returning undergraduate student and wish to request additional scholarship funds due to a significant change in your financial circumstances.
-All other students should not use this form, and should use instead our general email form for other financial aid inquiries.
+All other students should not use this form, and should use instead send an email to email@example.com for other financial aid inquiries.

 All decisions are final, and students will not be considered more than once.
 Resources are limited, and submitting this appeal does not guarantee additional scholarship funding.

 Additional NYU scholarship amounts you receive as a result of this appeal may decrease your eligibility for federal financial aid.
 In accordance with federal student aid regulations, the Office of Financial Aid may be required to reduce your federal loans and/or federal work-study earnings.